 The 2014 Chardonnay was fermented in tank and underwent full malolactic fermentation.
 The bouquet shows notes of citrus blossom, mandarin with toasted oak nuances.
 Structurally, the palate displays a beautiful creaminess – a softness if you will.
 Stone fruit including peach along with lemon is complemented by a hazelnut nuance that lingers on the long finish.

 The 2011 St. Helena Winery Estate Cabernet Sauvignon is an elegant wine and reveals a nice complexity of layered aromatics as the wine breathes.
 Perhaps a vintage characteristic is the reason for the initial aromatic blend of spice and white pepper mixed with jalapeno, along with aromas of cigar box, dried rose petal, and cedar box notes.
 This wine is extremely balanced on the palate showing more red fruit than darker fruit including plum, red cherry and raspberry with a pleasing lingering tartness and oak influence as sweetness of tannin.
 Good acidity.
 And most likely this wine will continue to age quite well.
 And because this was a challenging vintage with the weather, only 450 cases were produced compared to their normal production of around 800 cases.

-After tasting both of these red wines – the word seamless popped into mind.
-These are wines easily characterized by that descriptor; none of the bottlings we have tried over the years have any jagged edges or harsh components that stand out, rather both are harmonious in flavor and structure from start to finish.
+After tasting these red wines, the word seamless popped into mind.
+These are wines easily characterized by that descriptor; none of the bottlings we have tried over the years have any jagged edges or harsh components which stand out, rather they are harmonious in flavor and structure from start to finish.

 Note the symbol on the label of all their wines – at first glance it may resemble a crown but upon a closer glance some of the minute details are revealed.
 The leaves on top represent Cabernet Sauvignon grape leaves which sit upon a stylized version of the historic bridge on Pratt Lane (located right next to the start of their driveway).